minjaeSeo6603/Sample_code/README.md

-# Sample Code
+## Sample Code
-Programming(Python, Stata, R) repositories econ/stat/social science research project
+- Programming (Python, Stata, R) Repositories for Economics, Statistics, and Social Science Research Projects

 ## Repo Contents
-- `Dissertation\`: Senior thesis work
+`Dissertation`: Senior thesis work
-- `Python\`: Python work
+`Python`: Python work
-- `Stata\`: Stata Work
+`Stata`: Stata work

 ## Overview
-In each folder, I included the sample code and work samples by ysing each of the program, and currently working on refining my thesis under professor's guidiance for my dissertation
-\textbf{The impact of Affordable Care Act on underserved populations' enrollment rates.}
+This repository contains code samples and work from various research projects I've undertaken, using Python, Stata, and R. It includes:

+`Dissertation`: This folder houses my ongoing work on my senior thesis, where I am analyzing the impact of the Affordable Care Act on enrollment rates for underserved populations.
+I am currently refining this work under the guidance of my professor.

+`Python`: A collection of Python code used for data analysis, visualization, and statistical modeling in different research projects, including econometrics and social science studies.

+`Stata`: Stata code utilized for econometric analysis, including difference-in-differences models and regression discontinuity designs, applied to various public policy issues.

+Each folder includes the sample code and work produced using the respective programming languages.
+The repository serves as a demonstration of my ability to manage and analyze large datasets and conduct statistical analyses in Python, Stata, and R.